 Here are our top 5 tips for making your spring cleaning a breeze:

-Start With the Big Stuff
+Start Spring Cleaning with the Big Stuff

 Getting to the point of cleaning can be challenging.
 The best motivator to stay in that “let’s get it done” mindset is to set yourself up for visual success.
 By clearing out big things like old furniture, fixtures, and empty Amazon boxes, you uncover a larger area of floor space at a quicker rate.
 When you visibly see your living space getting emptier, and subconsciously more organized, it encourages you to keep chugging along and eventually get down to the more detailed cleaning work.